Seven steps to effective case study use

 A young Christian girl, Meijung, accepted an invitation to celebrate a Buddhist holiday with three of her friends.
 One of her friends is a Roman Catholic, another is a Baptist, and the third, in whose home they are meeting, is a Buddhist.
-After the girls go together to the temple with their Buddhist friend's family, and after seeing and learning the significance of the rite, the Buddhist friend's mother invites Meijung and the others to share the food that had been used in the Buddhist ceremony.
+After the girls go together to the temple with their Buddhist friend's family, and after seeing and learning the significance of the rite, the Buddhist friend's mother invited Meijung and the others to share the food that had been used in the Buddhist ceremony.

 After arriving at Shuo's home and engaging in "girl-talk" for a half-hour or so, Shuo finally said, "Let me explain to you about this day and the ceremony we will attend.